How is prostate cancer diagnosed?

 Sometimes when the prostate cells are seen under the microscope, they don’t look like cancer, but they’re not quite normal, either.
 These results are often reported as suspicious.
-Your doctor can explain what these results might mean in your case.
+You might see terms on the biopsy report like:

 CT scan (computed tomography)